bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic.rst

 Bokeh plots you create with the |bokeh.plotting| interface come with a default set of tools and visual styles.
-For information on how to customize the visual style of plots, see :ref:`ug_basic_styling`.
+For information on how to customize the visual style of plots, see :ref:`ug_styling`.
 For information about changing or specifying tools, see :ref:`ug_interaction_tools`.

 :ref:`ug_basic_scatters`